raspberrypilearning/3D-scene/en/step_4.md

 **Hills**: [See inside](https://scratch.mit.edu/projects/445193602/editor){:target="_blank"}
 ![Hills image](images/challenge2-sprite-hills.png){:width="400px"}

-This example has a single **Hills** sprite that sits in front of the drak blue sky backdrop, but you could also create each hill as an individual sprite making it easy for you to move things around later.
+This example has a single **Hills** sprite that sits in front of the dark blue sky backdrop.

 You can make the hills shown above or you can apply these skills to make your own sprites using the **Circle** or **Rectangle** tools in the **Paint Editor**: